casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 In the first iteration, the model will consist of a music generation RNN LSTM.

-This is uses a similar basis as character level RNN´s developed for Natural Language Processing, and tries to predict the next token given a sequence of previous values  (Abolafia, 2016; Jaques et. al.,2017; Mikolov et. al.,2010)

-In the RNN LSTM, the token used for prediction is known as the "primer" for the model (Abolafia, 2016; Google AI Magenta, 2019c)
+This is uses a similar basis as character level RNN´s developed for Natural Language Processing, and tries to predict the next token given a sequence of previous values  (Abolafia, 2016; Jaques et. al.,2017; Mikolov et. al.,2010) In the RNN LSTM, the token used for prediction is known as the "primer" for the model (Abolafia, 2016; Google AI Magenta, 2019c)

-(Explain-).

 ### Style Specific Model